SkoolNotes/Taproot/2020ENG201/KBxPastichePlanning.md

 ### Reflection!

-In my pastiche, I tried to replicate Kincaid's style
+In my pastiche, I tried to replicate the style of specifically the first sections of Kincaid's style